-If a serious injury should occur, and the parent cannot be reached, an ambulance will be summoned, and the child sent to a hospital.
-If your child is subject to occasional, unpredictable spells such as asthma attacks, seizures or fainting for which a doctor prescribed medicine, we require a medical documentation form to be completed and that you leave such medication with the name of the child and the prescribed dosage with the school nurse where it will be available for emergency use.
+If a serious injury should occur, and the parent cannot be reached, an ambulance will be summoned and the child sent to a hospital.
+If your child is subject to occasional, unpredictable spells such as asthma attacks, seizures or fainting for which a doctor prescribed medicine, we recommend that you leave such medication with the name of the child and the prescribed dosage with the school nurse where it will be available for emergency use.

-If you feel that your child is suffering from a temporary disability but could attend school except for the physical exertion required for P.E. and/or recess, please send a note to the teacher requesting the child be temporarily excused from such activity.
+If you, the parent, feel that your child is suffering from a temporary disability but could attend school except for the physical exertion required for P.E. and/or recess, send a note to the teacher requesting the child be temporarily excused from such activity.
 Under those circumstances, the child will be required to go outside with his/her class but will not be required to participate in any physical activity.
-If your doctor feels that your child has a temporary condition under which the child could attend school but should not be allowed to go outside, please ask the doctor to write a note for the child to give to the teacher in which he indicates the duration of such condition.
-Only then will the child be allowed to sit in another supervised area in the building when the class goes outside for physical activity.
+If your doctor feels that your child has a temporary condition under which the child could attend school but should not be allowed to go outside even to sit in the fresh air, ask the doctor to write a note for the child to give to the teacher in which he indicates the duration of such condition.
+Only then will the child be allowed to sit in the office or some other supervised area in the building when the class goes outside for physical activity.